melodie11/Bento-antiX/README.md

 ## Prebuilt distributions
-Some Bento Openbox Remix (built on Ubuntu) editions have been made available at [Linuxvillage](https://linuxvillage.org) here and then since 2012 and some built from antiX Linux since the last years.
+Some Bento Openbox Remix (built on Ubuntu) editions have been made available at [Linuxvillage](https://linuxvillage.org) here and then since 2012 and some built from antiX Linux since around 2021.
 You can follow [Linuxvillage](https://linuxvillage.org) to keep posted if you'd like to.

 If you use it in a new distribution or in a remix of your's, we'd love to hear